-- 5.1 VERSION 1 (use of lower tier of gardens only) - Limit Cheltenham Festivals to lower tier of gardens only, and encourage Montpellier expansion

-- Some minimal re-layouts required, especially in Beer Garden/Quadrangle area (too bare now) - If possible, enable sufficient circulating area to open garden Bar during all Festivals. - Essential to retain bedding plants with a few sustainables where tastefully accommodated. - Re-vamp and re-open Skillicorne Gardens within scheme. - Essential to improve, i.e. reduce, occupancy time and 'making good' regime.
-Consider restructured charging system, whereby Cheltenham Festivals pay for use with penalties for damage and/or overstaying, but receive discount in the form of grant to replace present in-kind usage arrangement. - Add a statue, subject to independent fund raising. - May need to do some design tweaks in Montpellier Gardens to facilitate this move. - Provide significant upgrades to infrastructure in Montpellier Gardens.
+- 4.1 Option 1 (use of lower tier of gardens only) - Limit Cheltenham Festivals to lower tier of gardens only, and encourage Montpellier expansion - Some minimal re-layouts required, especially in Garden Bar /Quadrangle area (too bare now) - If possible, enable sufficient circulating area to open garden Bar during all Festivals. - Essential to retain bedding plants with a few sustainables where tastefully accommodated.

-5.2 VERSION 2 (use of both tiers of gardens only but retain formal gardens)

-- Re- design the whole of Imperial gardens to accommodate both Festivals and Gardens. - Create Festival in a Garden appearance by judicious location of marquee sites versus beds - Enable sufficient circulating area to open garden bar during all Festivals. - Essential to retain bedding plants with a few sustainables where tastefully accommodated. - Re-vamp and re-open Skillicorne Gardens within scheme. - Essential to improve, i.e. reduce, occupancy time and 'making good' regime.
-Consider restructured charging system, whereby Cheltenham Festivals pay for use to with penalties for damage and/or overstaying, but receive discount in the form of grant to replace present in-kind usage arrangement.
-This of course would the reduce the space capacity available to Cheltenham Festivals in Imperial Gardens. - Add a statue, subject to independent fund raising. - Some use of small areas of hard-standing not too ambitious and with removable planters? - Provide upgrades to infrastructure in Montpellier Gardens, as required.
+- Re-vamp and re-open Skillicorne Gardens within scheme. - Essential to improve, i.e. reduce, occupancy time and 'making good' regime.
+Consider restructured charging system, whereby Cheltenham Festivals pay for use with penalties for damage and/or overstaying, but receive discount in the form of grant - to replace present in-kind usage arrangement. - Add a statue, subject to independent fund raising. - May need to do some design tweaks in Montpellier Gardens to facilitate this move. - Consider re-instatement of the historic railings around Imperial Gardens, funded by others. - Provide significant upgrades to infrastructure in Montpellier Gardens. - 4.2 Option 2 (use of both tiers of gardens only but retain formal gardens) - Re- design the whole of Imperial gardens to accommodate both Festivals and Gardens. - Create Festival in a Garden appearance by judicious location of marquee sites versus beds - Enable sufficient circulating area to open garden bar during all Festivals. - Essential to retain bedding plants with a few sustainables where tastefully accommodated. - Re-vamp and re-open Skillicorne Gardens within scheme. - Essential to improve, i.e. reduce, occupancy time and 'making good' regime.
+Consider restructured charging system, whereby Cheltenham Festivals pay for use with penalties for damage and/or overstaying, but receive discount in the form of grant - to replace present in-kind usage arrangement.
+This of course would reduce the space capacity available to Cheltenham Festivals in Imperial Gardens. - Add a statue, subject to independent fund raising. - Some use of small areas of hard-standing not too ambitious and with removable planters? - Consider re-instatement of the historic railings around Imperial Gardens, funded by others. - Provide upgrades to infrastructure in Montpellier Gardens, as required.

-5.3 Feasibility of Proposals from the perspective of usage by festivals
+4.3 Feasibility of Proposals from the perspective of usage by festivals